 Minn.
 Stat.
 Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference (3) maintains insurance through the Security Investor Protection Corporation (SIPC) or excess insurance coverage in an amount equal to or greater than the value of the securities held?
 C. Were the securities sold or pledged under the repurchase agreement or reverse repurchase agreement permissible direct investments under Minn.
-Stat. § 118A.((see L and M below)?)4 D. Were all reverse repurchase agreements only entered into: § 118A.05, subd.
-2 1. for a period of 90 days or less; and 2. only to meet short-term cash needs and not to generate cash for investment ts?
-E. Were all securities lending agreements (including custody agreements) entered in only with: nto § 118A.05 subd.
-3 a financial institution qualified as a depository having an office in Minneso or ota; 2. a financial institution which is a member of the Federal Reserve System ar whose combined capital and surplus equals or exceeds \$10,000,000, and which has an office in Minnesota? nd F. Did the custodian or entity operating the securities lending program only enter in securities lending transactions with those entities identified in Part IV.A. (above) § 118A.05, subd.
-5 G. Guaranteed investment contracts or agreements 1.
-Were all guaranteed investment contracts or agreements only entered into with an issuer or guarantor that was a U.S. commercial bank, a domestic branch of a foreign bank, a U.S. insurance company, or its Canadian subsidiary, or the domestic affiliates of any of the foregoing?
-2. Was the issuer's or guarantor's long-term and short-term unsecured debt: a. rated in one of the highest two categories by a nationally recognized rating agency, or b. was the term of the guaranteed investment contract 18 months or less and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-ter unsecured debt)? y H. Did all guaranteed investment contracts give the city withdrawal rights in the even the issuer's or guarantor's credit quality was downgraded below "A"? ent § 118A.05, subd.
+Stat. § 118A.04 ( see L and M below)?
+D. Were all reverse repurchase agreements only entered into: § 118A.05, subd.
+2 1. for a period of 90 days or less; and 2. only to meet short-term cash needs and not to generate cash for investments?
+E. Were all securities lending agreements (including custody agreements) entered into only with: § 118A.05 subd.
+3 1. a financial institution qualified as a depository having an office in Minnesota; or 2. a financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000, and which has an office in Minnesota?
+F. Did the custodian or entity operating the securities lending program only enter into securities lending transactions with those entities identified in Part IV.A. (above)? § 118A.05, subd.
+5 G. Guaranteed investment contracts or agreements Were all guaranteed investment contracts or agreements only entered into with an issuer or guarantor that was a U.S. commercial bank, a domestic branch of a foreign bank, a U.S. insurance company, or its Canadian subsidiary, or the domestic affiliates of any of the foregoing?
+2. Was the issuer's or guarantor's long-term and short-term unsecured debt: a. rated in one of the highest two categories by a nationally recognized rating agency, or b. was the term of the guaranteed investment contract 18 months or less, and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-term unsecured debt)?
+H. Did all guaranteed investment contracts give the city withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A"? § 118A.05, subd.
 4 I. Did the city only invest in shares of a Minnesota joint powers investment trust whose investments were restricted to securities described in Minn.
-Stat. §§ 118A and 118A.07, subd.
-7?
-3.04 § 118A.05, subd.
+Stat. §§ 118A.04 and 118A.07, subd.
+7? § 118A.05, subd.
 4 J. Mutual Funds - Did the city invest only in shares of an investment company that met the criteria in either 1 or 2 below: